gearglow/ReptiliaWithATwist/The List - Notes.md

 Cis girl.
 Lesbian.
 Butch af.

-In a triad with Laura Madley and Lisa Turpin.
+In a triad with Megan Jones and Lisa Turpin.